Shop and Save on New York State Health Insurance

 One of the more positive aspects of a high deductible HSA plan, especially from a business perspective, is that you can use it to invest in your good health now for a future where you might not be as healthy.
 Let me explain:

 You can also literally invest your HSA money in the market.
-An HSA, like a 401k, can actually be invested when you’re not using it as a way to grow your balance.
-Of course this carries the same risks as anything does when investing in the stock market.
+An HSA, like a 401k, can be invested when you’re not using it as a way to grow your balance.
+Of course, this carries the same risks as anything does when investing in the stock market.
 The variety and aggressiveness of your HSA investment options will depend on the company you have your HSA through.

-Exchange plans vs. HSAs for New York’s Self Employed
+Exchange Plans vs. HSAs for New York’s Self-Employed

-Maybe by this point you’re interested in enrolling in an HSA plan, or at least speaking with your health insurance broker about enrolling in one.
+Maybe by this point, you’re interested in enrolling in an HSA plan, or at least speaking with your health insurance broker about enrolling in one.
 But which option would be best for you and your business, an exchange health insurance plan or an HSA?

 Some of the lower level plans offered at the New York State Health Insurance Exchange, Silver and Bronze, have deductible levels that would make them HSA eligible.
-However these exchange plans come with smaller networks of doctors and hospitals, and in many cases they may not even include your local doctors.
+However these exchange plans come with smaller networks of doctors and hospitals, and in many cases, they may not even include your local doctors.

 If you did decide to make the switch to an exchange plan, what would happen to your HSA?

-That depends on if you’re signing up for an HSA eligible plan or not.
+That depends on if you’re signing up for an HSA-eligible plan or not.
 If you’re enrolling in a non-HSA eligible exchange plan then your current HSA is essentially frozen.
 You can still withdraw money from it for qualified medical expenses, but you can no longer make contributions to it.

-In the event that the exchange plan you picked is HSA eligible then you will need to discuss with your insurer or broker the options available to you to roll over your HSA money into a new account of continue using your current one.
+If the exchange plan you picked is HSA eligible then you will need to discuss with your insurer or broker the options available to you to roll over your HSA money into a new account of continue using your current one.

 "Vista Health Solutions" www.nyhealthinsurer.com Tel (888)215-4045 Email [email protected]